 Phnom Penh is bursting with amazing markets to explore, from the famous architecture and fake goods of the Central Market to the souvenir haven of the Russian Market.
 For really authentic experiences though, visit Kandal or BKK markets when they open at 7am.
 Watch as shopkeepers lay out vegetables and meat to sell for the day and get lost in the corridors selling the widest variations of items.
 These are the markets not catered to tourists in any capacity and they’re great places to get a sense of Phnom Penh’s daily bustling life.

 There are so many amazing cafes and restaurants in Phnom Penh, you don’t have to look far to find them.
-One of my all time favourites, not only in Phnom Penh but globally, is the charming ARTillery Cafe.
+One of my all time favourites is the charming ARTillery Cafe.
 Located close to the Royal Palace, ARTillery offers a nice respite from the heat and offers amazing treats like a falafel waffle eggs benedict.
 Right outside of ARTillery you can find secondhand and ethical goods shops to get your souvenir shopping out of the way while you’re here.

-Onederz Phnom Penh location is another favourite spot to stay in the city.
+Onederz Phnom Penh location is terrific spot to stay in the city.
 It’s located in the riverside area of the city, close to all of the main tourist attractions.

 I have yet to hear someone say they felt anything short of love for Kampot.
 This riverside town has a dilapidated charm different to anywhere else in Cambodia.
 The crumbling colonial buildings and quiet streets make it a brilliant town to explore either by foot or by bicycle.
 With amazing coffee shops and restaurants, pepper farms galore, a river brimming with activities, and a hill station to explore, Kampot is sure to charm you.